 Starting a Grassroots Movement

 Starting your own grassroots advocacy campaign is easy with the tools that the HPBA Government Affairs Department have created for you!
-Members can log in for even more information on how to write letters to Congress, on how to arrange a plant tour and much, much more.
-Also, don't forget that HPBA hosts an annual conference for our members, the Government Affairs Academy, where member are trained on how to not only communicate with Congress, but to be effective and successful.
-Members have the ability to download the documents below.
+The resources below can be referenced for information on how to write letters to Congress, how to arrange a plant tour and much, much more.
+HPBA's bi-annual conference for our members, the Government Affairs Academy, trains members how to both effectively and successfully communicate with elected officials, handle media requests, and represent the industry.

 As an HPBA member, you should find time to contact your elected officials (and their staff) who represent districts in which you have operations, telling them about the issues important to you and the hearth industry.
 Contact them by phone, stop by their district offices, or attend one of their town hall meetings.
 These meetings offer a tremendous opportunity for you to personally voice the issues important to our industry.
 This also provides HPBA staff the opportunity to identify elected officials and staff that support our policies, and allows HPBA to develop a lasting relationship with these policy makers.
 The more advocates we can educate and empower to be of assistance on our issues the better.